Step 4: Outputting Acceleration Sensor and Rate Gyro States¶

 gyro = io->body()->findDevice<RateGyroSensor>();

-As in the previous controller, the body object for I/O is obtained from the IO object .
-By specifying the device type to be acquired in the findDevice function, the corresponding sensor device is acquired.
+As in previous controllers, we obtain the I/O Body object from IO Object.
+By specifying the device type in the findDevice function, we acquire the corresponding sensor device.

 accelSensor = io->body()->findDevice<AccelerationSensor>("ACCEL_SENSOR");

-In this way, the device object must be identified by its attribute such as name.
-However, this is not necessary for the Tank robot.
+This identifies the device object by attributes such as name.
+However, this isn’t necessary for the Tank robot since each device type appears only once.

 io->enableInput(accelSensor);